 - Operating system: Windows 10 Pro

-- Processor: 7th Generation Intel® Core™ i7-7820HQ
+- Processor: 7th Generation Intel Core i7-7820HQ.

-- Memory: 16GB or 32GB (DDR4)
+- Memory: 16GB or 32GB (DDR4).

-- Internal Storage: 1TB or 2TB solid-state drive (SSD)
+- Internal Storage: 1TB or 2TB solid-state drive (SSD).

-- Graphics: NVIDIA® GeForce® GTX 1070 8GB GDDR5 memory (with i7/32/1TB and i7/32/2TB configurations)
+- Graphics: NVIDIA GeForce GTX 1070 8GB GDDR5 memory (with i7/32/1TB and i7/32/2TB configurations).

-- Mouse and keyboard: Surface Keyboard and Surface Mouse
+- Mouse and keyboard: Surface Keyboard and Surface Mouse.

-- USB ports: 4 x USB 3.0 and 1 x USB-C®
+- USB ports: 4 x USB 3.0 and 1 x USB-C.

-- Wireless: Wi-Fi: 802.11ac Wi-Fi wireless networking, IEEE 802.11 a/b/g/n compatible and Bluetooth Wireless 4.1 technology
+- Wireless: Wi-Fi: 802.11ac Wi-Fi wireless networking, IEEE 802.11 a/b/g/n compatible and Bluetooth Wireless 4.1 technology.

-- Warranty: 1-year limited hardware warranty
+- Warranty: 1-year limited hardware warranty.

 This last option here is for people who want an all-in-one design, but at the same time want to use a PC.
 And its entry in the top computers for video editing is from of the best video editing PC systems.

 Now, it should be mentioned that it’s still not as strong as the iMac Pro – you get 32 GB of RAM and 1TB of storage.
 These are, of course, unlike Apple’s offering, upgradeable.
 A big pro here!

 The GeForce GTX 1070 more than makes up for the lack of a generation 8 or 9 processor.
 This helps put this machine instead for being the top PC for video editing.

 What sets the Microsoft Surface Studio 2 apart from the other two is that the screen it touch compatible and can be customized somewhat to your satisfaction.